 Of the smaller species, gudgeon were the first to benefit from the channel reconnection, their number jumping to a peak value of 132 fish recorded in 2013.
 Numbers have since dropped but gudgeon are still abundant.
-Dace and minnow also responded well in 2013 records with 132 dace and over 250 minnow captured.
-Nine dace records exist in 2019, not too surprisingly; all are less than 99 mm FL.
-Large dace are rare.
-Fish over 160 mm FL are specimen sized.
+Dace and minnow also responded well in 2013 with 132 dace and over 250 minnow captured.
+Nine dace records exist in 2019; all are less than 99 mm FL.
+Large dace are rare; fish over 160 mm FL are specimen sized.
 Dace growth rate throughout the River Wensum falls below the national average for the species; the 9 individuals less than 99 mm FL recorded in 2019 indicate recruitment and spawning success at this site.
-The 2018 records show that 24 dace were caught of which 7 were over 99 mm FL.